 DrugsDisclosed has gathered medical insights from 18932 real-world patients taking Medicines used for Asthma.
 These patients are from different countries, lifestyles and healthcare systems, their unifying characteristic is the medicine they take.

-18879 patients taking Medicines used for Asthma were asked how effective they found their medicine.
-Luckily 77% responded very positively about Medicines used for Asthma reporting that they were very / extremely effective, while 16% reported that they felt Medicines used for Asthma was only somewhat effective for them.
-Finally 7% of the patients asked reported that Medicines used for Asthma had only a slight or very little effect for them.
+18879 patients who were using Medicines used for Asthma were asked how effective they found their medicine.
+77% were very positive about Medicines used for Asthma answering that they were very / extremely effective, however 16% felt Medicines used for Asthma was only somewhat effective.
+Unfortunately 7% of the patients asked felt Medicines used for Asthma had only a slight or very little effect for them.

-We asked 18932 patients taking Medicines used for Asthma how bothered they were by side effects from taking Medicines used for Asthma?
-Of those asked 88% reported that they were not at all or only slightly bothered by any side effects, while 9% of those asked reported feeling somewhat bothered.
-Meaning that sadly 3% of patients using Medicines used for Asthma felt very or extremely bothered by the side effects of taking Medicines used for Asthma.
+We asked 18932 patients taking Medicines used for Asthma just how bothered they were by side effects?
+88% of those we asked this too reported feeling they were not at all or only slightly bothered by side effects, yet 9% of patients asked said they felt somewhat bothered from Medicines used for Asthma.
+This leaves 3% of the patients we asked who were using Medicines used for Asthma still felt very or extremely bothered from side effects when they were taking Medicines used for Asthma.

 We recently asked 18932 patients who reported taking Medicines used for Asthma how often they took it as prescribed?
 While 84% told us they never, or only sometimes forgot to take it on time, 7% said that they often forgot to take their Medicines used for Asthma as prescribed.
 Sadly 9% forgot to take them all the time.
 Taking medication as prescribed by your doctor is so important.
 If you have difficulty, or know someone who does, feel free to try DrugStars a free app to help you remembering your medication.

-18931 patients using Medicines used for Asthma were asked how difficult they found it to take their medicine as prescribed?
-There are several reasons why it can be difficult for a patient to take their medication as prescribed.
-Luckily 94% of those asked felt that they found it not at all or only somewhat difficult to take their Medicines used for Asthma as prescribed by their doctor, 5% felt they found taking Medicines used for Asthma very difficult.
-Leaving 2% who felt it extremely difficult for them to take Medicines used for Asthma.
+18931 patients were recently asked just how difficult they found it to take their medicine as prescribed by their doctor?
+94% of them found it not at all or only somewhat difficult taking Medicines used for Asthma as prescribed, 5% found taking Medicines used for Asthma very difficult which left 2% who sadly felt it extremely difficult for them.
+There can be many factors that make taking medication an issue, and these should be discussed with the doctor prescribing them.

 18932 patients were recently asked how confident they felt about taking Medicines used for Asthma?
 85% of those we asked said that they felt either very or extremely confident when it came to taking Medicines used for Asthma.
 12% felt only slightly confident while 3% of the patients we asked felt only slightly confident when taking Medicines used for Asthma.